deepomicslab/crux/docs/more-concepts.md

 # More Concepts

-Oviz has several syntactic sugars in the template system to reduce some trivial and tedious work.
+Oviz has several syntactic sugars in the template system to reduce trivial and tedious work.

 ## Initializers

-**Initializer** is an optional modifier that can be provided immediately after a component name.
+A **initializer** is an optional "argument" that can be provided immediately after a component name.
-For example, the initializer of `Text` should be a string, which is the text content, i.e., the value for the `text` prop.
+For example, the initializer of `Text` is a string, which is the text content, i.e., the value for the `text` prop.

 <div class="demo" data-height="50">
 Text("Hello!") {}